timeplus-io/docs/docs/install.md

 ### Kubernetes

 Running the single node Proton via Kubernetes is possible.
 We recommend you contact us to deploy Timeplus Enterprise for on-prem deployment.

-## Timeplus Enterprise

-Customers of Timeplus Enterprise can install Timeplus with high availability and scalability using the official Timeplus Kubernetes Helm Chart.
-[Contact us](mailto:info@timeplus.com) to learn more.